 Robin MacLennan, Ontario Construction News | June 17, 2025

-The Government of Ontario is seeking a private developer to construct two mixed-use towers totaling 214 housing units at the future Queen-Spadina subway station site.
+The Government of Ontario is seeking a private developer to build two mixed-use towers totaling 214 housing units at the future Queen-Spadina subway station site.
 The project is part of a broader provincial plan to create 12 transit-oriented communities (TOCs) around stations along the Ontario Line, Yonge North Subway Extension, and Scarborough Subway Extension.

 THAILAND—World Bank Chief Calls for $2 Billion Green Infrastructure Investment to Transform Thai Cities